prashanth-cgvak/romannumeralskata/README.md

     bin/phpspec desc Cdt\\RomanNumeralsKata\\<classname>

 Note the escaping of the PHP namespace separator on command line.
-A spec folder will be created with your test.
-To test,
+A `spec` folder will be created with your test class.
-run:
+To test, run:

     bin/phpspec run